-One of the COST networking tools is Short-Term Scientific Missions (STSMs), which allow scientists to learn from an institution or laboratory in another COST country - a concept of particular interest to young scientists (PhD students, Post-docs).
+Short-Term Scientific Missions (STSMs) allow scientists to learn from an institution or laboratory in another COST country - a concept of particular interest to young scientists (PhD students, Post-docs).

 Researchers across Europe are working together taking advantage of this instrument to show impressive results in a short period of time.
-Therefore, the STSM coordinator of CA17111 strongly encourages you to apply and benefit from such an experience.
+The STSM coordinator of CA17111 INTEGRAPE strongly encourages you to apply and benefit from such an experience!